khulnasoft/integrations-core/ntp/README.md

 ## Overview

 The Network Time Protocol (NTP) integration is enabled by default and reports the time offset from an ntp server every 15 minutes.
-When the local Agent's time is more than 15 seconds off from the Datadog service and other hosts you are monitoring, you may experience:
+When the local Agent's time is more than 15 seconds off from the Khulnasoft service and other hosts you are monitoring, you may experience:

 - Incorrect alert triggers
 - Metric delays